0rovan/letsencrypt-nosudo/README.md

 very minimal commands for you to run to complete the requirements.
 There is only one command that needs to be run as root on your server and it is a very simple python https server that you can inspect for yourself before you run it.

+If you wish run this script as a root on server in need of certificate and you trust this script, you can use --trust switch.
+This will complete challenges in background and you obtain your certificate by one line command.

 ##Table of Contents